“I sometimes think that God in creating man somewhat overestimated his ability.”

 “No, no. It’s okay,” Sebastian replied.
 “You strike me as one of those people who has to get a lot of things out in the open before you can loosen up.”

 “You’re wrong,” I said, for the second time that night.
+Strike two.
 “I don’t like putting anything out in the open.”

 Sebastian pushed himself off the hood of the car.
 “Maybe not, but that doesn’t stop you from needing to.”
-He sat crosslegged in the grass a few feet away.
+Padding across the grass, he sat down crosslegged a few feet away.
 It didn’t take long before I felt awkward enough to follow.
 “Then once you do, willingly or not, you can relax.”

 “So I guess you’re just always well adjusted?
 You can click with anyone and trust them from the start, even if they don’t know a thing about you?”
 I demanded, my voice sharper than I intended.